Skip to content

 Ensure you have Python 3.10 or higher installed on your machine.

-After signing up, to get your API key, you can find it in the WhyHow settings page.
 To keep your API key secure, set it as an environment variable.
 Open your terminal and run the following command, substituting the placeholder with your actual data:

 export WHYHOW_API_KEY=<YOUR_WHYHOW_API_KEY>